rjalexa/asr-server/README.md

 #### MP3 recording not supported
 - The browser will fallback to WebM format automatically
 - This is normal and the transcription will still work

+#### Audio not recording
+- Check browser permissions for microphone access
+- Try using Chrome or Edge for best compatibility
+- Ensure no other application is using the microphone

 #### Symlink issues
 - **Broken symlink**: Run `ls -la ./whisper` to check if the symlink is broken (shows in red)